IRMACON2024 Schedule

 Members who signed up for a micro-consultation with John Wilpers will begin meetings after lunch and continue through Friday.

-Afternoon IRMACON sessions are presented by Cummings Printing in Salon A
+Afternoon IRMACON sessions are held in Salon A

 1:00 PM The Food Section with Hannah Raskin